zhiwei-w-luo/perp-dex-tools/README_EN.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Non-Commercial License - see the [LICENSE](LICENSE) file for details.

+**Important Notice**: This software is for personal learning and research purposes only.
+Commercial use is strictly prohibited.
+For commercial use, please contact the author for a commercial license.

 ## Disclaimer